Tejas-Bhandare/Full-Stack-MEAN-Web-Development-Projects/README.md

 ## Overview 🌐

 The MEAN stack is a popular and robust technology stack for building full-stack web applications.
-It consists of MongoDB (a NoSQL database), Express.js (a web application framework for Node.js), Angular (a front-end JavaScript framework), and Node.js (a server-side JavaScript runtime).
+It consists of MongoDB (a NoSQL database), Express.js (a web application framework for Node.js), Angular (a front-end JavaScript framework), and Node.js (a server-side JavaScript runtime environment).
 This repository combines various projects that leverage the MEAN stack to create dynamic, responsive, and feature-rich web applications.

 ## Projects 🛠️

 This repository will include various projects, each demonstrating different aspects of MEAN stack development.
 Here are some of the key projects you'll find:

-1. **Project One**: [Restaaurant records management application.]
+1. **Project One**: [Restaurant records management application.]
-2. **Project Two**: [Event Hub using Auth Guard.]
+2. **Project Two**: [Restaurant records management app with JSON server.]
-3. ...
+3. **Project Third**: [Event Hub using Auth Guard.]

 Explore each project folder to learn more about its features, functionalities, and implementation details.